List of Canadian soldiers executed for military offences: Pte. Edward Fairburn

 Pte.
-Stephen Fowles
+Stephen McDermott Fowles

 Stephen McDermott Fowles was born on 13 June 1897 in Winnipeg.
-In February 1916 Fowles enlisted in the 107th Battalion, which sailed for England in September 1916.
-Fowles was later sent to France as part of a reinforcement of the 44th Canadian Infantry Battalion.
+On February 16, 1916, he enlisted in the 107th Battalion, which sailed for England in September 1916.
+He was later sent to France as part of a reinforcement of the 44th Canadian Infantry Battalion.

-Within a year of his enlistment, Fowles was court-martialled for desertion and found guilty.
-His sentence of death was reduced during the confirmation process to 10 years' imprisonment, which was itself later reduced to a suspended sentence and Fowles was returned to his unit.
+Private Fowles was treated for a self inflicted gunshot wound to the left hand on February 3, 1916, and eight days later he was sent back into the field.
+Within a year of his enlistment, he was court-martialled for desertion and found guilty.
+His sentence of death was reduced during the confirmation process to 10 years' imprisonment, which was itself later reduced to a suspended sentence and he was returned to his unit.

-Despite these events, Fowles deserted and on 29 December 1917 was again sentenced to death.
+Despite these events, Private Fowles deserted and on 29 December 1917 was again sentenced to death.
 For a second time, the sentence was commuted to a suspended sentence.
-Given the need to combat the German offensive, Fowles was returned to his unit.
+Given the need to combat the German offensive, he was returned to his unit.

-Shortly after rejoining his unit, Fowles deserted for a 3rd time and was not detained until he turned himself in on 2 May 1918.
-Fowles was court-martialled for desertion, found guilty and sentenced to death.
-At 03:50 on 19 June 1918, Fowles was executed by firing squad.
+Shortly after rejoining his unit, Private Fowles deserted for a 3rd time and was not detained until he turned himself in on 2 May 1918.
+He was court-martialled for desertion, found guilty and sentenced to death.
+At 03:50 on 19 June 1918, Stephen McDermott Fowles was executed by firing squad.
+He had just turned 21.
 His remains are now located in Villers Station Cemetery, Plot XIII, Row B, Grave 1.